BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 - the preprocessing pipelines,
 - and the evaluation protocols.

-This repository follows standard reproducibility practices for medical imaging and deep learning research.
-Due to dataset licensing restrictions, raw data and trained model weights are not directly included in the repository.
+This guide focuses on reproducibility of the experimental design and evaluation pipeline.
+While exact numerical results may vary slightly due to hardware and software differences, all methodological steps and experimental decisions are fully specified.

 ---